eltoroit/ETOrchestrateDC_Demo/@ELTOROIT/Notes/Deployment.md

         -   Consider removing the message field in the Received object is useless.
     -   `ETOrchestrateDC__DCO_DmoScheduled__c`
         -   Consider removing these records when they become processed, maybe use Custom MDT to control if it should be removed, similar to the `ETOrchestrateDC__DCO_DmoReceived__c`
+    -   I may have found the problem with FLS, use the admin as the sdhedued pacth user on the flow
+        -   Default Workflow User: The default workflow user is required for scheduled paths in record-triggered flows and time-dependent actions in workflow rules.
+If the user who triggered the automation is no longer active, the default workflow user is associated with the actions that are executed by the automation.
+The default workflow user always runs schedule-triggered flows.
 -   OAuth Scopes:
     -   TEST:
         -   api cdp_ingest_api cdp_profile_api cdp_query_api cdp_segment_api cdp_identityresolution_api cdp_calculated_insight_api cdp_api refresh_token offline_access